sweetalert2/ngx-sweetalert2/README.md

 [SweetAlert2](https://github.com/limonte/sweetalert2) integration for Angular.
 This is not a wrapper for SweetAlert (which works well alone), it intends to provide Angular-esque utilities on top of it.

+**Before posting an issue**, please check that the problem isn't on SweetAlert's side. *NgSweetAlert2* is a wrapper for a library that displays modals, not a library that displays modals.
+For now, 4 of 8 issues were directly related to SweetAlert2.

 ## Installation & Usage

 1) Install via the npm registry: